Mars calendar year begins December 26

 ESA provided these facts about timekeeping on Mars.

 One year on Mars equals 687 Earth days.
 It takes almost twice as long as our Earth to orbit the sun.
 This means your age would be a lot less if you lived on Mars!
 If you would like to feel younger, just divide your current age by 1.88 and casually mention to your friends that that’s your real age … on Mars.

-A Martian day is defined, like on Earth, as the time it takes for the planet to make one revolution around its axis.
+A Martian day is, like on Earth, the time it takes for the planet to make one revolution around its axis.
 This is called a sol.
 A sol is only slightly longer than an Earth day: 24 hours and 39 minutes.

 Mars’ elliptical orbit can have important consequences.
 During southern spring and summer, Mars swings by the sun closer and faster.
-The resulting increase in luminosity heats up the atmosphere, causing turbulence to lift up very fine particles from the Martian soil.
-For this reason, the second half of a Martian year is often marked by fierce dust storms that can sometimes become planet-wide.
+The resulting increase in luminosity heats up the atmosphere, causing turbulence that lifts very fine particles from the Martian soil.
+For this reason, the second half of a Martian year often has fierce dust storms that can sometimes become planet-wide.

-Like on Earth, winters are cold and summers are warm on Mars, but the planet’s overall temperature is a lot cooler, it has a yearly average temperature of minus 60 degrees Celsius (-76 degrees Fahrenheit).
-The planet experiences different weather phenomena throughout the seasons.
-A weather phenomenon that reappears every year around the southern spring and summer is the Arsia Mons Elongated Cloud, a cloud of ice crystals that can reach up to 1800 kilometers (1,100 miles) in length.
+And like on Earth, winters are cold and summers are warm on Mars, but the planet’s overall temperature is a lot cooler, it has a yearly average temperature of minus 60 degrees Celsius (-76 degrees Fahrenheit).
+In addition, the planet experiences different weather phenomena throughout the seasons.
+And a weather phenomenon that reappears every year around the southern spring and summer is the Arsia Mons Elongated Cloud, a cloud of ice crystals that can reach up to 1,100 miles (1800 kilometers) in length.
 It repeats for at least 80 sols and then disappears again during the rest of the year.